umairjavaid/multiagenticsystem/CONTRIBUTING.md

-# Contributing to MultiAgenticSystem
+# Contributing to MultiAgenticSwarm

-We welcome contributions to MultiAgenticSystem!
+We welcome contributions to MultiAgenticSwarm!
 This document provides guidelines for contributing to the project.

 ## 🚀 Getting Started